Chiang Mai, Thailand

-To prepare for Songkran I donned my best Rambo gear, and picked up a fully automatic water-uzi.
-It even had a removeable clip for a reservoir.
+To prepare for Songkran I donned my best Rambo gear and picked up a fully automatic water-uzi.
+It even had a removable clip for a reservoir.
 While the little blue & orange gun didn’t have the best range — I could hold down the trigger and spray to my heart’s content.

 I proceeded to conduct drive-by soakings all over town on my moped.

 Now riding a scooter in Thailand is already pretty dangerous, but during Songkran, it’s a bit suicidal.
 Alcohol flows freely for 4 days, and no one thinks twice about throwing large buckets of water into your face as you drive by.